 This week's big story comes from the world of politics.
-President Barack Obama delivered his second inagural address Monday, January 21, 2013, becoming only the second U.S. President in history to take the oath of office four times.
-The inaguration signals to many CMOs that it's time to buckle down to face what will likely be their toughest challenges of the year.
+President Barack Obama delivered his second inaugural address Monday, January 21, 2013, becoming only the second U.S. President in history to take the oath of office four times.
+The inauguration signals to many CMOs that it's time to buckle down to face what will likely be their toughest challenges of the year.
 See what those challenges are as well as a review of everything else from the minds of our inbound marketing bloggers this week below.

-So you've taken the leap and set up business acounts on not just Facebook, but Twitter, Pinterest, Google+ and other social channels to create brand awareness, encourage engagement and stir up conversation about your products and services.
+So you've taken the leap and set up business accounts on not just Facebook, but Twitter, Pinterest, Google+ and other social channels to create brand awareness, encourage engagement and stir up conversation about your products and services.
 But there are challenges that still stand in the way.
 To help out, we've created a list of five top social media behavior tips for businesses.
 Check it out.

 With Barack Obama’s second Inauguration, everyone is busy writing up the biggest challenges for his second term in office.
 Likewise, CMOs are considering their top challenges and seeking solutions to turn things around in 2013.
 At the top of the list—how to make better use of their marketing automation software investment and turn marketing into a profit center.
 With a slightly deeper dive, several important challenges present themselves.
 See them here.